Get Over 250 Recipes

 To reduce oxidative stress, the Chinese herb Cordyceps actually nourishes the glutathione cycle in the body.
 Glutathione is the number one antioxidant in your body and can be measured diagnostically in order to determine levels of health.
 Cordyceps also has been shown to support immune system function and sustain long periods of intense athletic performance.
 In Chinese medicine, Cordyceps is also well known for its ability to fortify the yang qi, or primal energy of the body.

 The rates of dementia and costs of health care are on the rise in the US.
 Alzheimer's Association statistics estimate that for Americans over the age of 85, 43% could suffer from this neurodegenerative condition in 2011.

 The health of your brain is directly related to the health of your gut.
 If you have a compromised digestive system that triggers inflammation, this could weaken the immune system and cause severe side effects throughout your whole body.
 This will lead to a weakening of the blood brain barrier so that it becomes permeable and leaves you at risk for dementia.

-To reduce this stress on the body, you can boost your gut health with Body Ecology products like Vitality Super Greens and Super Spirulina Plus to provide the healthy bacteria, vitamins, minerals, and amino acids that your body needs to protect your brain health!
+To reduce this stress on the body, you can boost your gut health with Body Ecology products like Vitality Super Greens, Super Spirulina Plus and the probiotic protein shake to provide the to provide the healthy bacteria, vitamins, minerals, and amino acids that your body needs to protect your brain health!